melikeeors/SumoRobot/README.md

 ·	Offers educational value for students, educators, and robotics enthusiasts alike.

 # Components List
-1. Arduino Nano & Uno
-  o	Microcontroller boards used for programming and controlling the robot's functions.
+1. Arduino Nano & Uno:	Microcontroller boards used for programming and controlling the robot's functions.
-2. Breadboard
-  o	A platform for building and testing electronic circuits.
+2. Breadboard:	A platform for building and testing electronic circuits.
-3. Ultrasonic Sensor HC-SR04
-  o	Sensor for measuring the distance to obstacles using ultrasonic waves.
+3. Ultrasonic Sensor HC-SR04:	Sensor for measuring the distance to obstacles using ultrasonic waves.
-4. Infrared Sensor TCRT5000 (x2)
-  o	Sensors for detecting surface colors (black or white) to help with navigation and positioning.
+4. Infrared Sensor TCRT5000 (x2):	Sensors for detecting surface colors (black or white) to help with navigation and positioning.
-5. DC Motor (x2)
-  o	Motors for driving the robot's wheels.
+5. DC Motor (x2):	Motors for driving the robot's wheels.
-6. Motor Driver Board
-  o	Interface between the Arduino and the motors, allowing for control of motor speed and direction.
+6. Motor Driver Board:	Interface between the Arduino and the motors, allowing for control of motor speed and direction.
-7. OLED 1.8" Display
-  o	Small screen for displaying animations.
+7. OLED 1.8" Display:	Small screen for displaying animations.
-8. Switch
-  o	Used to power the robot on and off.
+8. Switch:	Used to power the robot on and off.
-9. Robot Body
-  o	The chassis that houses all the components and provides structural integrity.
+9. Robot Body:	The chassis that houses all the components and provides structural integrity.
-10. Battery (x4)
-  o	Power source for the robot.
+10. Battery (x4):	Power source for the robot.
-11. Battery House
-  o	Holder for the batteries.
+11. Battery House:	Holder for the batteries.
-12. Jumper Wires
-  o	Wires for making electrical connections between components.
+12. Jumper Wires:	Wires for making electrical connections between components.
-13. Miscellaneous Materials
-  o	Additional materials for designing and assembling the robot.
+13. Miscellaneous Materials:	Additional materials for designing and assembling the robot.

 # Detailed Description and Functions